Email FacebookTwitterMenu burgerClose thin

 Inflation Under Biden

 Inflation rose sharply during Joe Biden’s presidency, especially in the first two years.
 In 2021, the CPI climbed to 7.0% by December and continued to rise the following year.
-It peaked at 9.1% in June 2023, the highest levels in four decades.
+It peaked at 9.1% in June 2023, the highest level in four decades.

 Multiple factors contributed, including global supply chain disruptions, strong consumer demand, energy price spikes and fiscal stimulus in response to the pandemic.